I believe in eating.

 It was that daily ritual, involving place-mats and flatware, of sitting down before a plate of well-prepared, nutritious, real food and savoring it…then, chewing it.

 OK, so maybe I romanticize it a little; however, the fact is, regardless of how ideal (or not) our past eating experiences were, chewing is a highly under-rated part of nourishing our bodies.
-The art of eating really is dying.
+The art of eating is dying.

 I blame the smoothie craze.
 (Go ahead, gasp…I can’t hear you.)